UnderstandLingBV/Tuktu/README.md

 - Distributed computation
 - Easy integration with big data/NoSQL tooling
 - Easily extendable
+- Usage of platform is done using configurations rather than writing program code
+- Distributed functionality

 The name comes from the Inuït word *tuktu*, which freely translates to the English word *deer*.